apify/proxy-chain/README.md

 Creates a TCP tunnel to `targetHost` that goes through a HTTP proxy server specified by the `proxyUrl` parameter.

-The result of the function is local endpoint in a form of `hostname:port`.
+The result of the function is a local endpoint in a form of `hostname:port`.
 All TCP connections made to the local endpoint will be tunneled through the proxy to the target host and port.
 For example, this is useful if you want to access a certain service from a specific IP address.